cygnusb/check_iftraffic_nrpe.py/README.md

 Authors
 -------
-Copyright 2012 Van Dyck Sven <mobilesvenvd@gmail.com> (original perl version) Copyright 2012 Samuel Krieg <my_first_name.my_last_name at gmail dot com>
+Copyright 2012 Van Dyck Sven <mobilesvenvd@gmail.com> (original perl version) Copyright 2012-2013 Samuel Krieg <my_first_name.my_last_name at gmail dot com>
 Copyright 2013 Cygnus Networks GmbH <info@cygnusnetworks.de>

-Neither Van Dyck Sven nor Samuel Krieg have specified a license for their works.
-According to the GitHub terms of serivce the authors implicitly allow anyone to view and fork their sources.
-The contributions of `*@cygnusnetworks.de` are licensed under the MIT/X11 license in the hopes that all authors license their works under a compatible license such as GPLv2.
+Van Dyck Sven did not specify a license for his works.
+According to the GitHub terms of serivce the author implicitly allow anyone to view and fork his sources.
+The contributions of `*@cygnusnetworks.de` are licensed under the MIT/X11 license in the hopes that all authors license their works under a compatible license such as GPL.
+The contributions from Samuel Krieg have been licensed under the GPLv3 license.